AlePuglisi/navigation-learning/nav2-course/3-mapping/README.md

 # Terminal 4
 ros2 launch turtlebot3_gazebo turtlebot3_house.launch.py
 ```
-This will take a while to load, but then you can perform mapping in a more realistic environment.
+It may take a while to load the first time, but then you can perform mapping in a more realistic environment.